Full Agenda

 Innovative Solutions for Expediting and Streamlining Grid Integration of Electric Vehicle Charging

-Interconnection and grid integration is necessary for deploying electric vehicle (EV) charging at scale.
+Interconnection and grid integration is necessary for deploying EV charging at scale.
 This session highlights innovative approaches—tools, processes, and partnerships—that streamline utility coordination, accelerate permitting and interconnection timelines, and reduce upgrade costs while maintaining safety and reliability.
 State Energy Office staff will leave with actionable strategies to help projects move faster from application to energization.

 2:40 PM - 2:55 PM